MTI-GlobalStem

-GlobalStem, Inc. is a biotechnology company based in Rockville, Maryland.
+MTI-GlobalStem (formerly known as GlobalStem), Inc. is a biotechnology company based in Rockville, Maryland.

 GlobalStem is a provider of laboratory products and services for the stem cell research community.
 The company is based in Rockville, Maryland and serves an international base of academic, private industry and government customers.
 The company was founded in 2006 by a team of stem cell researchers who desired to bring to market better quality and more standardized research tools.
-GlobalStem is engaged in collaborative and strategic partnerships with a number of major companies in the stem cell research field, and is a leading resource center to foster the advancement of human embryonic stem cell research.

 Globalstem, Inc. was acquired by Molecular Transfer, Inc. in 2009.
 In 2015, the newly organized company was rebranded as MTI-GlobalStem.

 MTI-GlobalStem was subsequently acquired by Thermo Fisher Scientific in late 2016.